junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Wait, wait!"
 Lucifer circles around to separate himself from Dean with the chair in between.
 "I swear to Dad, I didn't do anything to him!
 He did everything to himself!
 Why does no one ever listen to me?
 In case you didn't notice, I never lie!"

-"What do you mean 'He did to himself'?"
+"What do you mean 'He did everything to himself'?"
 Dean asks outrageously, not believing a word coming out of the Devil's mouth.

 Lucifer shrugs.
 "Why don't you go ask him yourself -- oh I forgot, *he*'s the one who lies a lot.
 Just like what I told him, not healthy for relationships --"

 "Okay, enough."
 Dean's fist lands on Lucifer's face.

 "Ouch!"
 Lucifer grimaces.
 At the same time, Dean holds his own bleeding knuckles close to him, hissing and cursing.
-Bloody thing is now practically a skeleton, he completely forgot how hard bones are.
+Bloody thing is now practically a skeleton, he completely forgot how hard bones can be.

 The now-twisted and broken nose bone on Lucifer's face makes him looks like a bad-quality medical specimen.
 And quickly, those broken bones give up connecting to each other or connecting to the rest of the skull, they fall off to the floor.
 Followed by the cheek bones, then jaw bones.

 Piece by piece, like a Domino, what's left of the body of Vince Vincente is disintegrating before their eyes like an avalanche.

-This is a bit out of course even for them.
+This is a bit out of normal course even for them.
+Scratch that, *a lot* out of normal course.
 Dean and Sam are stunned, just staring.
 Even Lucifer seems to be surprised, letting out a small annoyed sound of a tut, raising his hands in front of his eyes to observe, only to see the finger bones drop off the floor like cracked tree branches, followed by the palm.
 The handcuffs drop free from the end of the empty waist.

 "Hurry!
 Nick's body!"
 Sam snaps out of it first, racing outside the dungeon door.